ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>Mostly clear.
 Low around 71, with temperatures rising to around 73 overnight.
-East northeast wind 0 to 3 mph.<br></div>
+Northwest wind around 1 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Wednesday</h3>A chance of showers and thunderstorms after 11am.
+         <h3>Wednesday</h3>A slight chance of showers and thunderstorms between 11am and noon, then a chance of showers and thunderstorms between noon
+         and 1pm, then a chance of showers and thunderstorms.
 Mostly sunny, with a high near 89.
-East northeast wind 0 to 5 mph.
-Chance
-         of precipitation is 40%.<br></div>
+East wind 0 to 5 mph.
+Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Wednesday Night</h3>A chance of showers and thunderstorms before 7pm.
 Partly cloudy.
 Low around 72, with temperatures rising to around 74 overnight.
-         Southeast wind 0 to 3 mph.
+         East southeast wind around 2 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">